10 Marathon Tips For Beginners: How To Train For A Successful Race

 During your marathon, your body will need fuel and hydration to push you through those 26.2 miles.

-Fueling and hydration must be well-practiced during your long runs to be sure of what your fueling strategy will be the day of, and that it works.
+Fueling and hydration must be well-practiced during longer runs to ensure that your fueling strategy will work come race day.

 There are two different aspects to this one of our marathon tips for beginners.